oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 | Time to complete                  | 1 hour

 ## Purpose
 This FPGA reference design demonstrates an efficient GZIP and Snappy decompression engine.
-See the [Additional Design Information Section](#additional-design-information) for more information on GZIP and DEFLATE compression and decompression.
+See the [Additional Design Information Section](#additional-design-information) for more information on GZIP (DEFLATE) and Snappy compression and decompression.

 ## License
 Code samples are licensed under the MIT license.
 See